GENERAL INFORMATION: 503-823-4000

 G. The Permit shall be posted in a conspicuous place near the main entrance visible from the sidewalk at all times.

 H. All furniture and equipment used in the operation of a sidewalk café shall be removed within a period of 10 days from the right-of-way when not available for use by patrons.
 Removal of furniture and equipment may be required, on a case by case basis, outside of the business’ hours of operation if determined necessary for safety or other reasons at the discretion of the Director of the Bureau of Transportation.
-The Portland Police Bureau or the Office of Neighborhood Involvement may provide recommendations for the consideration by the Director of the Bureau of Transportation.
+The Portland Police Bureau or the Office of Community & Civic Life may provide recommendations for the consideration by the Director of the Bureau of Transportation.

 I. Responsible Party shall notify the Bureau of Transportation of any changes to the contact information provided in the City /Responsible Party Agreement.

 J. Outdoor cooking shall be prohibited.

 K. A sidewalk café event extension permit may be issued to extend Area of Operation on a temporary basis, during a community event street closure.